Tackling Disparities in Finance for Black and African Americans

 Look for Black Financial Advisors

 If you are looking for a Black financial advisor, explore the Association of African American Financial Advisors.
-There’s also plenty of free advice online through your 401(k) provider, bank or credit unions.
+You can also seek out a Black-owned bank or credit union for more support.

 4. Not Building a Savings or Emergency Fund